Abhinandan-Kushwaha/Fireworks/README.md

 zIndex of the Firework component.
 Its default value is 10.

 ### 8. circular
 When set to true, the crackers burst making a circle as shown below.
-The default value is false.
+The default value is false.<br/><br/>

 ![Demo GIF of circular fireworks being rendered](./circular.gif)